-The front squat is a tremendous leg exercise that should be part of everyone's core leg exercise routine.
-The front squat is an advanced leg exercise that requires balance and should be done with care, but once perfected can have tremendous benefits to your health, shape, strength, balance and overall core.
+The front squat is a great leg exercise that should be part of your core leg routine.
+For instance, the front squat is more than just an advance leg exercise.
+It is a staple athletic exercise that will help you with your athletic performance.

 Main Benefits of the Front Squat